| |

 How to Keep Copper Shining

-Once you have cleaned your copper properly, the upkeep is minimal.
+Once you have completed the cleaning process you can keep your copper shining with regular cleaning and upkeep is minimal.

 I like to use a polishing cloth on it every few weeks to keep it looking its best.